By Richard J. · Updated 7 July 2026

 Can you combine the Orient Express with Lake Como?

 This is one of the strongest combinations in European luxury travel.
-The VSOE arrives in Venice late morning; Lake Como is approximately three hours north by car or train.
+The VSOE arrives in Venice late morning; Lake Como is approximately three hours north-west by car or train.
 The standard structure is two nights in Venice after the VSOE, then a private transfer or first-class train to Como for two or three nights at Bellagio, Varenna, or Cernobbio.
 The transition from Venice's canals to Como's lake — both architecturally extraordinary, both defined by water — creates a journey with a natural narrative arc.

 What does a complete Orient Express trip cost?